 Disclosure Amount Units

-Direct economic value generated (revenue) 40,737,381 PhP
+Direct economic value generated (revenue) 34,354,935 PhP

 Direct economic value distributed:

 a.
-Operating costs 27,246,008 PhP
+Operating costs 31,760,491 PhP

 b.
-Employee wages and benefits 1,634,818 PhP
+Employee wages and benefits 1,455,541 PhP

 c.
-Payments to suppliers, other operating costs 5,637,131 Php
+Payments to suppliers, other operating costs 5,439,754 Php

 d.
-Dividends given to stockholders and interest payments 293,627 PhP
+Dividends given to stockholders and interest payments 334,243 PhP

 to loan providers

 e.
-Taxes given to government 1,317,869 PhP
+Taxes given to government 407,740 PhP

 f.
-Investments to community (e.g. donations, CSR) 207,247 PhP
+Investments to community (e.g. donations, CSR) 50,000 PhP

-What is the impact and where Which stakeholders are Management Approach does it occur?
-What is the affected? organization's involvement in the impact?
-Identify the impact and where it (e.g. employees, What policies, commitments, goals and occurs (i.e., primary business community, suppliers, targets, responsibilities, resources, operations and/or supply chain) government, vulnerable grievance mechanisms, and/or projects, Indicate involvement in the impact groups) programs, and initiatives do you have to (i.e., caused by the organization or manage the material topic? linked to impacts through its business relationship) TBGI operation of VSAT TBGI supports the long-distance haul of earth station and remote signals of the third telco, including TBGI satellite service's impact on sites has direct impact on provisions for remote sites and towers. economic performance is all stakeholders and TBGI plans to install 10,000 sites and pervasive given its nationwide beneficiaries of its towers of the third telco thru its network coverage, especially rural, remote, services. of affiliate organization. unserved and underserved areas.
-Philippine economic Operation and maintenance of TBGI VSAT telecommunication system development can benefit VSAT earth station and remote sites can drive the links among institutions from TBGI's satellite be outsourced to experienced operator delivering education, health care, services, especially in the entities with long experience in the commercial transactions, disaster remote areas of the business. management, navigation, etc. country, which have been Unlike terrestrial telecom neglected by wireless- With the massive demand for operator, VSAT systems does not terrestrial telecom connectivity, TBGI ensures that their look at economic viability of an operator for the longest growing clientele gets more than enough - time, because remote bandwidth allocation, as well as 24/7 the remote areas, TBGI can areas have no capacity to The state of the s provide economic - plants, plantation, offshore oil drill 17 TBGI has also deployed several free sites, ships, remote sensing areas.
-Telecom operators to and/or subsidized satellite equipment to layout fiber and unserved and underserved areas The Covid19 pandemic has further , - anserved and anderserved areas intensified the need for communication and connectivity. communication and connectivity.
+What is the impact and where Which stakeholders are Management Approach · · · · · · · · · · · · · · · · · · · affected?
+The state of the s organization's involvement in the impact?
+Identify the impact and where it (e.g. employees, What policies, commitments, goals and occurs (i.e., primary business community, suppliers, targets, responsibilities, resources, operations and/or supply chain) government, vulnerable grievance mechanisms, and/or projects, 1 groups) programs, and initiatives do you have to (i.e., caused by the organization or manage the material topic? linked to impacts through its business relationship) TBGI operation of VSAT TBGI supports the long-distance haul of μ, • signals of the third telco, including TBGI satellite service's impact on provisions for remote sites and towers. economic performance is all stakeholders and TBGI plans to install 10,000 sites and pervasive given its nationwide beneficiaries of its towers of the third telco thru its network coverage, especially rural, remote, of affiliate organization.
+Philippine economic Operation and maintenance of TBGI VSAT telecommunication system VSAT earth station and remote sites can from TBGI's satellite be outsourced to experienced operator entities with long experience in the commercial transactions, disaster remote areas of the business. management, navigation, etc. country, which have been Unlike terrestrial telecom neglected by wireless- With the massive demand for terrestrial telecom connectivity, TBGI ensures that their look at economic viability of an operator for the longest growing clientele gets more than enough time, because remote bandwidth allocation, as well as 24/7 the remote areas, TBGI can areas have no capacity to provide economic Substantial Supports plants, plantation, offshore oil drill I TBGI has also deployed several free Telecom operators to and/or subsidized satellite equipment to sites, simps, remote sensing areas. layout fiber and unserved and underserved areas The Covid19 pandemic that lasted microwave networks. anserved and anderserved areas for many years has further merovave networks. intensified the need for communication and connectivity.
 What are the Risk/s Identified?
-Which stakeholders are Management Approach affected?
-Identify risk/s related to material topic of the organization Management takes an active approach Financial Threat- stemming from towards risk management.
-The Company volatility in market economy invests in new infrastructure and keep , abreast with current industry practices Regulatory/Compliance Threat- Shareholders, and developments to safeguard the new rules and regulations on employees, interests of clients and investments of telecom franchise/license and clients shareholders. technology obsolescence 01101103 What are the Opportunity/ies Which stakeholders are Management Approach Identified? affected? wanagement Approach identified: anetteu:
+Which stakeholders are Management Approach That are the mony of actionical affected? - Thanks and the same in Identify risk/s related to material topic of the organization Management takes an active approach Financial Threat- stemming from towards risk management.
+The Company volatility in market economy invests in new infrastructure and keep abreast with current industry practices Regulatory/Compliance Threat- Shareholders, and developments to safeguard the new rules and regulations on employees, interests of clients and investments of telecom franchise/license and clients shareholders. technology obsolescence What are the Opportunity/ies Which stakeholders are Management Approach affected?
+Thanagement Approach racingica. uncecca.